gamermount56/sdk-readme/README.md

 + Assets (such as images, sounds, animations, etc) are NOT licensed for any redistribution.
 + We provide the Osmo SDK '*As Is*' with no guarantees.

-For any other questions, contact sdk@playosmo.com or send a message on the TangiblePlay SDK slack channel you should have been invited to.
+For any other questions, contact sdk@playosmo.com or better yet send a message on the Osmo SDK slack channel you should have been invited to.

 <br><br>